crossorigin="anonymous">

 In one other example, I was on a walk in a public place, while someone indirectly screamed in my ear from an opposite direction; they were probably calling for someone, and I just so happened to be in that unfortunate, specific positioning.
 Does it mean I should refrain from taking hikes, just because any random stranger could scream near me to people that are away from a talking distance?

 You see, sensitive people don't necessarily choose to be sensitive.
 It's not something you can decrease by ordering them to be "less dramatic" or "less of a chicken" or whatever.
-It is a fact that some people react more dramatically to things than other people, and it is also a fact that not all do so of their own volition.
-Perhaps it is possible to be less sensitive, and perhaps not.
-I am uncertain and wouldn't resort to generalizations regardless.
+There may be ways to reduce sensitivity but no one is obligated to do so.
+They might not even want to be less sensitive and may choose to see it as a strength.

 In a way, being insensitive is a privilege not all people possess.
 It opens for you more job opportunities, such as in reception and telemarketing (where you must talk to strangers); it makes you more immune to insults; and so on.
 In the end, if you happen to be sensitive like me, the inevitable fact is that you too are sharing a place in the world, just like the rest of humanity.
+We technically can be too much sensitive when, for example, we are repulsed by things that are good for us.

 Some populations are denser; some are smaller and more isolated.
 Ultimately, unless you're a complete hermit, being in any kind of interpersonal forum is inevitable.
 Therefore, calling for a major form of isolation for someone, such as not being online, is not only unjustified but also ineffective.